 If you haven’t changed your

 umask setting, which determines default file permissions, the permissions of your web roots should be correct.
-Run the command below to confirm that your permissions are right, allowing the owner to read, write, and execute files while only read and execute permissions are allowed to groups and others:
+Run the command below to verify correct permissions.
+This ensures the owner can read, write, and execute files, while groups and others have read and execute permissions only:

 sudo chmod 755 -R /var/www/techdirectarchive_com

-The next thing is to create a sample index.html page using nano or any of your favourite editors, you can run something similar to this:
+The next thing is to create a sample index.html page.
+You can use nano or any of your favourite editors, you can run something similar to this:

 sudo nano /var/www/techdirectarchive_com/index.html